liamtabib/dagens-nyheter-research/readme.md

 This directory contains the quality control of two dimensions within the curation of the corpus: namely the quality of the segmentation of articles in dagens-nyheter, found inside `article-segmentation/` and that of the OCR quality, found inside `ocr-estimation/`.

+### unit-tests/

+Unit tests to check that the scripts are working correctly.

 ### topic-modelling/

 This directory contains the scripts to run a full topic modelling pipeline with Latent Dirichlet Allocation (LDA) on processed dagens nyheter corpus.